silicondosa/telecon/README.md

 ## Necessary prerequisite: wxWidgets
 ### Linux
-On most Linux distributions, wxWidgets packages are available in system repositories under the name "wxGTK".
+Install wxWidgets 3.2 from https://docs.codelite.org/wxWidgets/repo320/.
 Note that to develop applications using wxWidgets you may need to install the "development" packages and not just the libraries needed for running the applications using wxWidgets.

-For example, to install wxWidgets 3.0 on Ubuntu 20.04 LTS, you need to run the command `apt get libwxgtk3.0-gtk3-dev` on a terminal.
+After installation, check that the `wx-config` command works in your terminal.
+If it does, navigate into `telecon/src/` and run `make`

 ### Windows
 - [Download](https://www.wxwidgets.org/downloads/) the latest stable binary zip files for wxWidgets (v3.2.1 used here).